 Figure 5-1: Matching Trailer, Tow Vehicle, and Hitch Class

 If your trailer is a fifth wheel or gooseneck design, you already know you need that style of hitch, and all that remains is to select a hitch with an appropriate weight rating for your trailer.

 The information in Figure 5-1 is handy, but make sure you check to make sure your particular trailer does not exceed the weight listed.
 You may have to adjust the information in this figure if your trailer is heavier than expected.

 Shopping for a Hitch

-When you know what hitch class you need, talk to your trailer hitch dealer about the designs that are available.
+When you know which hitch class you need, talk to your trailer hitch dealer about the designs that are available.
 Your dealer may have some recommendations for your particular vehicle.
-Some hitches are made to be unobtrusive and hide under your vehicle’s bumper, while others are designed to be more prominently placed or can not be hidden due to the vehicle’s undercladding.
-You have many options in hitch style, quality, finish and in some cases even color, so investigate and invest in the trailer hitch that best meets all your functional and aesthetic needs.
+Some hitches are made to be unobtrusive and hide under your vehicle’s bumper, while others are designed to be more prominently placed or can not be hidden due to the vehicle’s under cladding.
+You have many options of hitch style, quality, finish, and in some cases even color, so investigate and invest in the trailer hitch that best meets all your functional and aesthetic needs.

-Armed with the right basic tools, the manufacturer’s installation instructions, and a little patience, most hitches can be installed by car and truck owners with little mechanical expertise.
-Some hitches may require specialized installation techniques, and you should know what the installation requirements will be before you make a purchace.
+Armed with the right basic tools, the manufacturer’s installation instructions, and a little patience, most hitches can be installed by car and truck owners with minimal mechanical expertise.
+Some hitches may require specialized installation techniques, and you should know what the installation requirements will be before you make a purchase.
 See Chapter 8 for more information on hitch installation tips and techniques.